nudgebg/egvinsulin/docs/data_sets/LOOP.md

  - [1]:DeviceDtTm and TmZnOffset are only available for a fraction of patients.
 Therefore, we rely on UTCDtTm and patient roster PtTimezoneOffset to obtain local time.
  - [2]: Loop has no extended boluses, check what this is

-Note: After the analysis we found out that the information about the source can be derived from the LoopDeviceUploads.txt.
-However, this was not done at the time of analysis and is a left-open todo.
+Note: After the analysis we found out that LoopDeviceUploads.txt also provides time zone information.
+However, this relates to the upload location and it is not clear if this actually reflects the patient location and was therefore dismissed as a viable option.

 ### Todos:
 Boluses:

  - Need to check if the Normal portion is the actual delivered by comparing the values (<= in all cases would prove this to be true).
  - Check if there are extended boluses
  - Can we determine the delivery duration (ms or minutes) based on the data source?

 Basals:

  - Need to double check if the Suppressed values are already factored in and if standard basal rates are reported as well.
  - Check potential values for columns like basal type (value-counts)